HIPAA Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 This notice covers services and medical information for all HealthNet services.
-If you receive services at another IU Health facility, you should ask for a separate notice from them.
 If you have any questions about this notice, please contact HealthNet Administration at: 957-2000 and ask for the Privacy Officer.